Bryce Boneau

-Bryce Richard Boneau (born December 27, 2002) is an American professional soccer player who plays as a midfielder for MLS Next Pro club Huntsville City FC.
-Boneau is the 2021 recipient of the Gatorade Player of the Year for Boys' Soccer, a national recognition for the top boys high school soccer player in the United States.
+Bryce Richard Boneau (born December 27, 2002) is an American professional soccer player who plays as a midfielder for MLS Next Pro club Toronto FC II.

+Early life

-Boneau played high school soccer for Keller High School in Keller, Texas, and youth soccer for Odyssey FC, Solar FC and for FC Dallas.
+Boneau played youth soccer with Odyssey FC and Solar SC.
+Later, he joined the FC Dallas Academy.

-Career

-Youth and college

-Boneau played both high school and club soccer during his youth years.
-As a freshman, Boneau played high school soccer for Keller High School, but suffered a hip fracture in a preseason game, sidelining him for the remainder of the season.
-During his sophomore year, Boneau played with Solar FC in the U.S. Soccer Development Academy where his team won the U17 DA National Championships.
-He played for Solar's U19DA team for his junior year, but due to the COVID-19 pandemic, the USDA season was canceled, allowing him the opportunity to return to high school soccer.

-During his senior year, Boneau had a breakout year, scoring 18 goals and 19 assists in 21 matches, and helped lead Keller High School to the Conference 6A Region 1 tournament semifinals, a record for the Keller boys' soccer program.
-Keller finished the season with a 17–3–0 record.
-Boneau was named First Team All-State and was the Dallas Morning News Offensive Player of the Year.
-At the end of the season, Boneau won the Gatorade National Boys' Soccer Player of the Year award.
+Boneau attended Keller High School, where he played for the soccer team.
+He missed most of his freshman season with an avulsion fracture in his hip, as well as most of his junior season with a fractured tibia.
+During his senior year, Boneau scored 18 goals and 19 assists in 21 matches, and helped lead Keller High School to the Conference 6A Region 1 tournament semifinals, a record for the Keller boys' soccer program and was named First Team All-State, Dallas Morning News Offensive Player of the Year, and the Gatorade National Boys' Soccer Player of the Year award.
+His senior season also ended early due to injury with a torn ACL, sprained MCL and torn meniscus.

+College career

 Boneau signed a National Letter of Intent to play college soccer for the University of Notre Dame.
 He missed out on his freshman year due to an injury.
 On August 25, 2022, Boneau made his collegiate debut, starting and playing 78 minutes in a 1–3 loss to Seattle University.
 On August 29, 2022, Boneau dished out his first two collegiate assists in a 3–2 away win at Michigan State University.
 For the 2022 season he started all 17 games for the Fighting Irish.

 Boneau had a breakout season his junior year, netting four goals and seven assists in 17 appearances for Notre Dame, including two goals during the 2023 ACC men's soccer tournament.

-Senior

-During the 2023 USL League Two season, Boneau played with Texas United and made eight appearances with the team, scoring two goals.

-Boneau's MLS rights were claimed by Nashville SC in the third round with the 75th overall pick of the 2024 MLS SuperDraft.
-He has two years of remaining eligibility and will be returning to Notre Dame to play in the Fall of 2024.
+Club career

+In February 2023, Boneau signed with Texas United in USL League Two.

+At the 2024 MLS SuperDraft, Boneau was selected by Nashville SC in the third round (75th overall).
+However, instead of turning professional, he returned to college for 2024.
+In the summer of 2024, he played with Tennessee SC in USL League Two.
+In February 2025, he signed with Huntsville City FC in MLS Next Pro, the second team of Nashville SC.

+In January 2026, he signed with Toronto FC II in MLS Next Pro.
+On May 24, he scored his first goal for the club, in a match against Columbus Crew 2.